What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 - Baking Soda and Vinegar (Optional)

-- Wire Coat Hanger or Plumbing Snake (Optional)
+- Wire Coat Hanger or Pipe Snake (Optional)

 Step 1: Shut off the supply of water valve.

-The first thing to do when confronted with a blocked toilet is to shut off the water supply valve on the toilet.
-This will ensure that no more water enters the tank while you try to get it unclogged.
-The valve is typically located near on the floor of your tank on the other side.
+The first step you must do when confronted with a blocked toilet is turning off water valves in front of the toilet.
+This will ensure that no more water enters the tank during your are working to unblock it.
+The valve is normally located near to the base of tank on the other side.

-Hands must be protected from any germs or bacteria that may be present in your toilet by wearing rubber gloves prior making use of any tools to unblock the drain.
+Hands must be protected against germs and bacteria found in your toilet bowl with rubber gloves prior to using any tools for unclogging.

 Step 3: Use a plunger.

-A plunger is the most efficient tool for clearing toilets of blockages.
-Begin by pressing down to the plunger, until all air is removed from it, then place it firmly on the hole in your toilet bowl.
-Then, start to plunge continuously up and down for around 20 seconds.
-The suction caused by the movement of the plunger will assist in removing any blockages.
+A plunger is the most effective tool to use for cleaning toilets that are blocked.
+Begin by pressing down to the plunger, until air is evacuated from it. then press firmly over the hole in your toilet bowl.
+Begin to plunging quickly up and down for approximately 20 seconds.
+The suction that is created when you plunge back and forth can help clear any obstructions.

 Tips: